 Liberal Arts in Social Sciences is looking for prospective students who are interested in society and how to analyse it.
 Students come from all over the world with different backgrounds.
 The programme suits students who are still wondering which social science would work for them but also for students who have a clear vision but would like to have a wider view to complement their studies.
 The programme suits students who are just out of secondary school, and eager to start but also older students who might already have a degree or just life experience.
 The program has always had a versatile student body, all are welcome!

 Why study with us?

 Liberal Arts in Social Sciences is a program designed to teach students about different social sciences, give them research and practical skills, and prepare them for future studies or the labour market.
 The program lasts six semesters, each building on the previous.
-Students start off aqcuiring basic skills for learning, research and writing along with introductions to core topics in social sciences like law and society.
-Over the next semesters each field introduces their own topics including sociology, politics, international relations, economy, management, demographics, psychology and others.
-The student will acquire knowledge on all interesting fields and via electives and open electives they choose their favourite.
-University offers many more courses on each of the introduced field so as the student progresses through their studies, they can decide for themselves, what they would like to focus on and where to move forward.
+Students start off acquiring basic skills for learning, research and writing along with introductions to core topics in social sciences like law and society.
+Over the next semesters, each field introduces its own topics including sociology, politics, international relations, economy, management, demographics, psychology and others.
+The student will acquire knowledge in a variety of interesting fields and can pursue their favorite topics via electives options.The university offers many more courses on each of the introduced fields so as the student progresses through their studies, they can decide for themselves what they would like to focus on and where to move forward.

 A good bachelor's education is more than just research and knowledge, it should also give practical skills.
 The Liberal Arts program has a practical training module that requires students to put their university-learned minds to use in the real world.
 Students can do practical training in the field of their interest.
-So those interested in sociology can not only take additional sociology courses, they can also go and do practical training in that exact field.
+So those interested in sociology can not only take additional sociology courses, but they can also go and do practical training in that exact field.

 Check out the one minute lecture "Why Are Small States Awesome?" by Catlyn Kirna.

-- Completed Secondary Education or the equivalent
+- Completed Secondary Education or the equivalent.

 - Proof of English Proficiency